mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

 personally use Bokeh to serve [real-time diagnostics for a distributed computing system](http://distributed.readthedocs.io/en/latest/web.html).
 In this case I embed Bokeh directly into my library.
-I've found it incredibly useful and easy to deploy sophisticated and beaufitul visualizations that help me understand the deep inner-workings of my system.
+I've found it incredibly useful and easy to deploy sophisticated and beautiful visualizations that help me understand the deep inner-workings of my system.

 <img src="https://raw.githubusercontent.com/dask/dask-org/master/images/daskboard.gif"